 - Dead: flagged as dead on Crunchbase or flagged as alive on Crunchbase, but no operational website or LinkedIn page and no full-time employees on LinkedIn

 For analysis and interpretation of the data, we only consider Scale-ups and Exits as being successful.
 Of course, we know that the number of employees on LinkedIn is a simplified view to cluster startups in different categories and that there are startups that managed to get really big with a relatively low number of employees, Instagram for instance.
 But in general, it is a good indicator for traction or success of the startup in the European context.

-True or not — do nine out of ten startups fail?
+True or false: do nine out of ten startups fail?

 According to our data, 29% of the European startups founded in 2013 are “stone dead”.
 38% can be classified as Zombies and 22% are Somewhat Alive.
 As per our definition, this amounts to an overall failure rate of 89% in our data set.
 On the success side, only 6% of startups founded in 2013 have made it to an exit.
 Another 5% are still in a Scale-up phase.
 These numbers add up to a success rate of 11%.